 Decide which aid you would like to accept, and which you would like to decline or reduce a loan amount.
 If you accept all aid as listed, you do not need to return the Award Letter.
 However, if you decline or reduce a loan amount, note the changes on one Award Letter copy and return it to the Financial Aid Office.

 - Grants/scholarships are “free money” and do not need to be repaid.

 - You would then want to accept the lowest interest rate loan listed first, and continue accepting aid amounts until you have taken out how much you think you will need for the period of time showing on your Award Letter.

 - If you would like to borrow less in any specific loan program than the amount indicated, make the change on the copy you send back.

-- Sign, date and return the Award Letter copy with any changes to the Office of Financial Aid.
+- Sign, date, and return the Award Letter copy to the Financial Aid Office.

 Complete all necessary loan paperwork based upon the aid you accept.
 All loan programs require borrowers to complete additional paperwork:

 |Federal Direct Loan and Graduate PLUS Loan|| |